眾生無邊誓願度

 Explanation of the Mahayana Vijñāna Manifestation Sūtra

-Explanation: After the Buddha saw the Bodhisattva Bhadrapāla, he emitted light from his entire body, shining upon Bhadrapāla.
-The Buddha emitted light with a purpose: to encourage Bhadrapāla to request the Dharma from the Buddha, enabling Bhadrapāla to be fearless so he could pose questions and request the Dharma before the Buddha.
-Because once he raised his question, the Buddha, using this as the cause and condition, could then expound a sublime and profound great Dharma.
-Sometimes, when the Buddha wished to teach a certain Dharma but no one requested it—lacking cause and condition—the Buddha could not teach it.
-Therefore, the World-Honored One would intentionally prompt a certain person, causing them to generate doubt, which would then lead them to request the Dharma and pose a question.
-The Buddha would then expound a Buddhist scripture based on the question raised.
-Having received the Buddha’s blessing, Bhadrapāla circumambulated the Buddha three times clockwise to show reverence and respect for the Buddha.
-Then, prostrating at the Buddha’s feet, he began to ask his question and request the Dharma.
+Explanation: After seeing the Bodhisattva Bhadrapāla, the Buddha emitted light from his entire body, shining upon Bhadrapāla.
+The Buddha emitted light with a purpose: to encourage Bhadrapāla to request the Dharma from the Buddha, enabling Bhadrapāla to be fearless so that he could ask questions and request the Dharma in the Buddha's presence.
+Because after he raised his question, the Buddha, using this as a condition, could then expound a supreme and magnificent Dharma.
+Sometimes, when the Buddha wished to teach a certain Dharma but no one requested it, lacking cause and condition, the Buddha could not teach.
+Thus, the World-Honored One would intentionally prompt someone, causing them to generate doubt, leading them to request the Dharma, raise a question, and based on the question they posed, the Buddha would then expound a Buddhist scripture.
+Having received the Buddha's blessing, Bhadrapāla circumambulated the Buddha three times to the right, expressing reverence and respect for the Buddha.
+Then, after prostrating to touch the Buddha's feet, he began to ask his question and request the Dharma.

-The faith sentient beings have in the Buddha can be either impure or pure.
+The faith sentient beings have in the Buddha is sometimes impure, sometimes pure.
 Beginners in the Buddha Dharma have impure faith in the Buddha.
 How is it impure?
-They have superstitious faith in the Buddha, seeking something from the Buddha.
-They do not yet understand the Buddha’s virtues, his great supernatural power and wisdom, or any of his qualities.
+They blindly believe in the Buddha, seeking something from the Buddha.
+They do not yet understand the Buddha's virtues, his great spiritual power and wisdom, or all his meritorious qualities.
 Therefore, they cannot generate pure faith; their minds still harbor many doubts, so it is not called pure faith.
-After the Buddha emitted light from his entire body, illuminating Bhadrapāla, Bhadrapāla then generated pure faith in the Buddha Dharma.
-His mind then wished to hear the Buddha expound the wondrous Dharma and desired to inquire about the Buddha Dharma.
+After the Buddha emitted light from his entire body, illuminating Bhadrapāla, Bhadrapāla developed pure faith in the Buddha Dharma.
+His heart then longed to hear the Buddha expound the wondrous Dharma and wished to inquire about the Buddha Dharma.

 ——Master Sheng-Ru's Teachings